This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Under the 2005 interim requirements, NIJ will not deem armor models containing PBO (the chemical basis of Zylon®) to be compliant unless their manufacturers provide satisfactory evidence to NIJ that the models will maintain their ballistic performance over their declared warranty period.

 NIJ recommends that agencies that purchase new ballistic-resistant body armor select body armor models that comply with the NIJ 2005 Interim Requirements.
-A list of models that comply with the requirements is maintained at:
+View lists of models that comply with the requirements:

 NIJ is also encouraging manufacturers to adopt a quality management system to ensure the consistent construction and performance of NIJ-compliant armor over its warranty period.
 In the future, NIJ will issue advisories regarding body armor materials that appear to create a risk of death or serious injury as a result of degraded ballistic performance.
 Any body armor model that contains any material listed in such an advisory will be deemed no longer compliant with the NIJ standard unless the manufacturer satisfies NIJ that the model will maintain ballistic performance over the declared warranty period.